PoojaMaurya0742/Titanic-RandomForest-Prediction/README.md

 🚢 Titanic Random Forest Prediction

-Predict the survival of passengers on the Titanic using a Random Forest Classifier.
-This repository demonstrates a full machine learning workflow, including data preprocessing, model training, evaluation, and generating submission-ready predictions.
+This repository demonstrates a machine learning workflow to predict the survival of passengers on the Titanic using a Random Forest Classifier.

-📝 Project Overview
+📌 Project Overview

-Objective: Predict whether a passenger survived the Titanic disaster.
+During this project, we:

-Dataset: Titanic train and test datasets.
+Loaded and explored Titanic train and test datasets

+Preprocessed data (handled missing values, encoded categorical features)

+Engineered features for better model performance

-Model: Random Forest Classifier
+Trained a Random Forest model

-Validation Accuracy: ~79.88%

-📂 Files

-data/train.csv – Training dataset

-data/test.csv – Test dataset

-notebooks/submission-csv.ipynb – Python notebook with all preprocessing, model training, and submission steps

-⚙️ Dependencies

-Install the required packages using:

-pip install -r requirements.txt
+Evaluated model accuracy (~79.88%)

+Generated submission-ready predictions

+🛠️ Technologies Used

-Python 3.x
+Python 3.x 🐍

 Pandas 🐼